Part 1: On Wisdom

 Enns starts from two foundational assumptions.

-The first is that God is not a helicopter parent, micro-managing our lives.
+is that God is not a helicopter parent, micro-managing our lives.
 Instead, God is like a wise parent who wants us to grow in maturity and gain the skills necessary for life.
 God is not hovering over us offering moment by moment direction and meting out real time punishments for infractions.
 Rather, for Enns, God is like a wise parent who gives freedom and responsibility so that we can learn to handle life like “mature, well-functioning adults” (13).

-The second assumption—based on the first—is that the Bible is not a rulebook or instruction manual for life.
+assumption—based on the first—is that the Bible is not a rulebook or instruction manual for life.
 A helicopter parent would spell everything thing out in detail and make sure nothing goes wrong.
 And a helicopter God would give us a sacred book “full of clear, consistent, unambiguous information” to follow (14).
 But God didn’t give us a Bible like this.

 The way the Bible actually works, according to Enns, is that it “leads us to wisdom rather than answers” (to quote the book’s subtitle).
 And it does this leaving by ample room for pondering, debating, and thinking amid its ancient, ambiguous, and diverse covers.